Sunday Life (newspaper): Awards

-At the CIPR NI Media Awards in June 2016 the paper was awarded the Newspaper of the Year title, an award it has held in Northern Ireland for the past two years.
+At the CIPR NI Media Awards in June 2016 the paper was awarded the Newspaper of the Year title, an award it had held in Northern Ireland for the previous two years.

 In 2015 and 2017 Sunday Life was also awarded the UK Daily/Sunday Newspaper of the Year title (above 25,000) at the Society of Editors' Regional Press Awards in London.

 Circulation

 Average print circulation was approximately 90,000 copies per issue in 2004 and had dropped to approximately 30,000 by late 2018.

-Christmas Edition

-Instead of a normal paper as that Christmas Day 2022 is falling on Sunday a special Christmas edition will be out on Saturday December 24th Christmas Eve.